CodeCasterNL/WindowsServiceExtensions/Readme.md

 * Implement the method `public override bool OnSessionChange(SessionChangeDescription changeDescription) { ... }` and do your thing when it's called with a certain status.

 Do note that the statuses received can vary.
 You get either `ResumeSuspend`, `ResumeAutomatic` or both reported to `OnPowerEvent()`, never neither, after a machine wake, reboot or boot.

-## Documentation
-For examples and more specific documentation, see https://codecasternl.github.io/WindowsServiceExtensions/.